 - Cross check the name online to be sure that no one else has claimed it.

-I use Bluehost and recommend it.
-The startup plan is only $3.95 a month, and is perfect for you, especially when starting out — free domain, email, term of your choosing and add-ons of choice 🙂
+A web hosting site is basically a service that will allow for your website to exist on the Internet.
+It is as if you are renting a space to display your blog.
+We use Bluehost for our web host and highly recommend it.
+The startup plan is only $3.95 a month and is perfect for starting out — free domain, email, terms of your choosing and add-ons of choice!

 - Enter your account information.

-- Select your package— Bluehost offers an “anytime money back guarantee”, so if you purchase a package but decide to cancel before it ends, they will refund you the difference.
+- Bluehost offers an “anytime money back guarantee”, so if you purchase a package but decide to cancel before it ends, they will refund you the difference.

-- It is useful as it prevents private data from being displayed publicly.
+- We suggest you use the Domain Privacy Protection– it is useful as it prevents private data (like your personal address and phone number) from being displayed publicly.

 - Billing info— self-explanatory 🙂

-- I use WordPress on Sweet Simple Vegan as it is easy to manage + no messy codes.
+WordPress is the blogging software that we use on Sweet Simple Vegan as it is easy to manage + no messy codes.
+Through Bluehost, it is free and easily installable.

 - *I suggest you bookmark your login URL on your computer for easier access.

-- If you are starting a food blog, people first eat with their eyes!
-You definitely do not have to start with anything fancy, but high-quality photos do make a difference.
+If you are starting a food blog, something to keep in mind is that people first eat with their eyes!
+You do not have to start with anything fancy, but high-quality photos definitely do make a difference.
+Below is an outline of everything we are currently using or have used previously on SSV.

 - Minimalist Baker Food Photography School